hernanmd/falsehoods_smalltalk/README.md

   - Smalltalk is obsolete.
   - It doesn't work for real-world development.
+  - All Smalltalk flavors are image-based.
+  - Image cannot be bootstrapped.
+  - All Smalltalks includes UI classes.
+  - All implementations uses green threads.
   - Smalltalk is not used in Big Data Science.
   - You cannot use Smalltalk from command line.
   - Few libraries in the ecosystem.